benkaan001/mySQL-team/README.md

   ## Description

-  The purpose of this project is to build
+  The purpose of this project is to build a command-line application that functions as a Content Management System(CSM) to manage a simple employee database using Node.js, Inquirer, and MySQL.